Mad Desert Trekking Adventure Guides

 Ward has completed more than 20 ultra running events of more than 100 miles in distance, including Aravaipa Running‘s Cocodona 250-mile foot race, which has 41,546 feet of accumulative elevation gain.

 He grew up in Waltham, Massachusetts, and lives in Chandler, Arizona, with his wife, 10-year-old son, dog and desert tortoise named Rocket.
+He is an active member and programming director of Arizona Guide Association.

 Ward has written three books, including “Running Without the Devil,” “One Too Many Donuts,” and “One Inch at a Time.”
 He is a professional speaker and coaches runners of a wide range of abilities.